GoyalLab/Zonation_Analysis/README.md

 3. Generate the Normalized Mean Gene Expression Matrix and Sorted Gene Expression based on Variation across Zones
 4. Plotting the Datasets

-## Step 1: Find the portocentral coordinates and zonation using etazonefunc
+## Step 1: Find the portocentral coordinates and zonation using etazonefunc, also euclidean distances between cells in each Zone in each Sample
 ### Scripts used:
-"etazone.R" "etazonefunction.R"
+"etazone.R" "etazonefunction.R" "eucdist.R"
 ### Directories specified:
 Input folder called rawData of .rds data and Zonation_params.mat